Mentorflare: The Do’s & Dont’s of Grad School

 Here at Cloudflare I'm super excited to be working with special projects team this summer on helping them with development of tech partnerships.

-Howdy everybody, this is Aditi and I'm from India and that's where I did my undergrad in computer science.
+Howdy everybody this is Aditi and I'm from India and that's where I did my undergrad in computer science.

 It's been pretty good so far and my first job was actually a content writer at a website built by a couple of friends.

-The theme of this session again is the do's and don'ts of grad school.
-This is really for anyone who's ever thought about going to grad school, anyone who's in grad school or maybe someone who's already graduated from grad school you can relate to some of these stories.
+This is really for anyone who's ever thought about going to grad school anyone who's in grad school or maybe someone who's already graduated from grad school you can relate to some of these stories.

-So with that we can jump in.
-How did you decide that grad school is the right path for you and I think we can also start with Andy and go around in the same order.
+So with that we can jump in how did you decide that grad school is the right path for you and I think we can also start with Andy and go around in the same order.

-I'd done a mock trial in middle school and high school and then I went to college and it kind of went out of my mind and I was sort of just enjoying UCLA and then my sophomore year I watched one of my friends go through the application process and that same year I had an internship with a city attorney and at that point I sort of realized this is what I think I want to do and so that's when it really became concrete and I started taking the steps to apply.
+Okay well I always kind of had in the back of my mind that I wanted to be a lawyer I'd done a mock trial in middle school and high school and then I went to college and it kind of went out of my mind and I was sort of just enjoying UCLA and then my sophomore year I watched one of my friends go through the application process and that same year I had an internship with a city attorney and at that point I sort of realized this is what I think I want to do and so that's when it really became concrete and I started taking the steps to apply.

-It was in high school and my mom used to take me to borders and she'd say pick any book you want and I'd come back with this stack of 10 business books and she'd be like really?
+For me like Andy I guess my story also started relatively young it was in high school when my mom used to take me to borders and she'd say pick any book you want and I'd come back with this stack of 10 business books and she'd be like really?

-I just I loved reading articles and watching TV segments about businesses and then I would share these articles with my friends and nobody really seemed as excited about it as I was and then more recently when I visited business schools I sat in on classes and what I saw was students who were passionately discussing these topics that I've been fascinated by for so many years and that's when I really solidified my decision to pursue the MBA.
+I just I loved reading articles and watching tv segments about businesses and then I would share these articles with my friends and nobody really seemed as excited about it as I was and then more recently when I visited business schools I sat in on classes and what I saw was students who were passionately discussing these topics that I've been fascinated by for so many years and that's when I really solidified my decision to pursue the MBA.

-For me I like to think that I grew up on a pretty steady diet of the West Wing which is full of lawyers and public policy people and they solve problems and they get stuff done and so that really appealed to me and so naturally I started getting more involved in politics and community organizing and things like that and suddenly I realized that everyone around me either had a JD or a Master's of Public Policy so I figured I may as well cover both of my bases and just go after both degrees.
+For me I like to think that I grew up on a pretty steady diet of the west wing which is full of lawyers and public policy people and they solve problems and they get stuff done and so that really appealed to me and so naturally I started getting more involved in politics and community organizing and things like that and suddenly I realized that everyone around me either had a JD or a master's of public policy so I figured I may as well cover both of my bases and just go after both degrees.

 My girlfriend will tell you I just wanted as many letters after my name as possible.